lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 Study.
 Diabetologia 1997;40:1101-6"*

     We thank the associate editor for the kind comments.
-We have included the cited paper in the discussion section.
+We have included the cited paper in the revised Discussion section.